krompaco/record-collector/content/record-collector-dotnet/pages/about.md

 description = "The main features and advantages when using Record Collector." weight = 15
 +++
-Record Collector reads a typical static site content folder into C# lists and objects and then uses them in a regular ASP.NET Core MVC project.
+Record Collector reads a typical static site content folder into C# lists and objects and then uses them in a regular ASP.NET Core project with Blazor components.

 ![Sketch of Record Collector flow](https://record-collector.net/files/flow.png)

-This means when you are working with customization of a static site you are in a regular and very familiar ASP.NET MVC application.
+This means when you are working with customization of a static site you are in a regular and very familiar ASP.NET application.

 You can also just use the file reading layer and integrate in some other .NET initiative.